Prospects for device-independent quantum key distribution: Smoothed entropies and their operational relevance

+\end{fact} Technically, there is something of a limitation in the above result, in that the protocol it specifies may be difficult to implement in practice (in contrast, Fact~\ref{fact:LHL} describes a relatively simple protocol for privacy amplification).
+Fortunately, there do exist practical error-correction protocols with performance somewhat close to this threshold, at least heuristically.
+We discuss further details in Sec.~\ref{sec:EC} (see also the error-correction protocol implemented in the~\cite{arx_NDN+21} experiment).

-There is a subtlety in the above theorem, in that most results in this vein require Alice and Bob to know the state $\sigma$ itself (or at least some ``detailed'' information about it) --- it is not sufficient to simply have the value of $\Hmax^{\ez}(C|Q)_\sigma$.
+\begin{remark} A subtlety in the above error-correction theorem is that for most results in this vein, the procedure that Alice and Bob actually implement will depend on a full description of the state $\sigma$ (or at least some ``detailed'' information about it) --- it is not sufficient to simply have the value of $\Hmax^{\ez}(C|Q)_\sigma$.
 As an extreme example to demonstrate this, let $\sigma^{\mathrm{copy}}$ be a state where $Q$ is simply a classical copy of $C$, and let $\sigma^{\mathrm{flip}}$ be a state where $Q$ is the bitwise complement of $C$ (taking $C$ to be a bitstring register).
 Then we trivially have $\Hmax^{\ez}(C|Q)_{\sigma^{\mathrm{copy}}}=\Hmax^{\ez}(C|Q)_{\sigma^{\mathrm{flip}}} = 0$.
 However, the ``error-correction'' procedure that works for $\sigma^{\mathrm{copy}}$ (trivially, Bob just outputs $Q$ as his guess for $C$, without receiving any communication from Alice) fails completely for $\sigma^{\mathrm{flip}}$.
-Hence we see that only knowing the value of $\Hmax^{\ez}(C|Q)_\sigma$ is insufficient, so some care needs to be taken when applying this theorem.
-Another issue is that it may be difficult to implement the protocol in Fact~\ref{fact:EC} in practice (in contrast, Fact~\ref{fact:LHL} describes a relatively simple protocol for privacy amplification).
-We return to this point in Sec.~\ref{sec:EC}.
+Hence we see that \emph{only} knowing the value of $\Hmax^{\ez}(C|Q)_\sigma$ is insufficient, so some care needs to be taken when applying this theorem.

-Also, note that the error correction protocol in the above theorem only guarantees that Bob's guess is correct with high probability for the particular state $\sigma$ that the protocol is intended to work on (and possibly some other states, but we put this aside for now).
+On that note, the protocol in the above theorem only guarantees that Bob's guess is correct with high probability for the particular state $\sigma$ that the protocol is designed to work on (and possibly some other states, but we put this aside for now).
 If it turns out that Alice and Bob share some other state, the protocol does not (in fact, quite obviously \emph{cannot}, given the example above) by itself guarantee that Bob's guess is correct with high probability.
 That particular protocol also does not give any indication when Bob's guess is incorrect.
-Hence additional steps are often necessary to deal with this when implementing error correction in a full protocol for QKD (in which the states may not behave as intended, due to dishonest behaviour), which we shall discuss when providing a protocol outline below.
+Hence additional steps are often necessary to deal with this when implementing error correction in a full protocol for QKD (in which the states may not behave as intended, due to dishonest behaviour), which we shall discuss when providing a protocol outline in Sec.~\ref{sec:protsketch} below.